gracco/sysadmin-interview-questions/README.md

   - Create a key file
   - Uses this key file to create a csr file
   - Send this csr file to a ssl certificate provider
-  - Get the crt from the certificate provider with the CA chain and configure into the webserver.
+  - Get the crt from the certificate provider with the CA chain and configure into the webserver

 * Can you have several HTTPS virtual hosts sharing the same IP?
   - Yes using virtualhosts, but the client needs to support http/1.1, to use name-based virtual host configuration.

 * What is a wildcard certificate?
-  - It's a certificate that can be used by various hosts from a single domain.
+  - It's a certificate that can be used by differents hostnames from a single domain.

 * Which Linux file types do you know?
   - Regular file